Korede456/alx-low_level_programming/0x0B-malloc_free/README.md

-This directory contains tasks on malloc and free
+This directory contains my projects on malloc and free in c programming